-Being diagnosed with Celiac Disease immediately makes you a member of a unique gluten free community that goes beyond being just a local support group.
+Being diagnosed with Celiac Disease immediately makes you a member of a unique gluten-free community that goes beyond being just a local support group.
 It is a community of over 3 million people across the United States.
-All of whom share this autoimmune disease that causes individuals, like myself, to be allergic to gluten.
-Not only does this diagnose change your diet, but it also changes your entire social life.
+Not only does this diagnosis change your diet, but it also changes your entire social life.
 Traveling now requires packing just as much food as clothing and the prospect of eating out now becomes more like an interrogation about cross-contact prevention and ingredients than a vacation to be enjoyed.

 1937 W Maple Rd, Troy MI 48084

 Renee’s Pizzeria is a little slice of heaven.
 This restaurant isn’t just a dedicated gluten-free kitchen, it’s also a dedicated peanut-free facility.
 It is a godsend for those with life-threatening allergies to peanuts as well as gluten.
 When Gabe Hertz’s daughter was diagnosed with Celiac Disease and a nut allergy, he quickly realized that this establishment was more than just a lifesaver for her, but also for others in their community.
 He opened Renee’s in her owner and they’ve been busy ever since.
 They are so dedicated to providing a safe dining experience that they don’t even let outside food in, which is clearly noted on signs on every door.

 Renee’s Pizzaria is receiving rave reviews not only from individuals with a gluten or nut intolerance but also from many other customers without allergies.
 Everyone is in love with this place, and it’s listed as the #3 restaurant out of 236 restaurants in Troy on Trip Advisor.
 They’re even rated higher than finer dining restaurants like Ocean Prime and J. Alexander’s.